mzazon/awesome-cloud-projects/aws/lambda-safe-deployments/lambda-safe-deployments.md

 1. **Create IAM Role for Lambda Function**:

    Lambda functions require an execution role with appropriate permissions to access AWS services and write logs.
-This role follows the principle of least privilege by granting only the minimum permissions needed for basic function execution.
+This role follows the principle of least privilege by granting only the minimum permissions needed for basic function execution and CloudWatch Logs integration.

    ```bash
    # Create trust policy for Lambda service